What is acupuncture?

 A comprehensive literature review of acupuncture pain studies published in the Journal of the American Medical Association, Archives of Internal Medicine, concluded acupuncture was effective for the treatment of chronic pain.
 Japanese researchers found acupuncture “a useful adjunctive therapy in reducing DOE (dyspnea on exertion) in patients with COPD (chronic obstructive pulmonary disease)”, while a Karolinska Institute study from Sweden found electro-acupuncture helpful in managing symptoms of poly cystic ovary disease.
 Research from the USA conducted by cardiologist John Longhurst MD, found electro-acupuncture had an effect on the central nervous system that contributed to regulation of the endocrine system and helped lower some types of hypertension.
 He concluded acupuncture might be useful in the management of mild to moderate hypertension in combination with prescribed medications.

-From an Oriental medicine perspective, optimal health is perceived as the free and equal circulation of qi, blood and fluids throughout all organs and areas of the body.
-This depends upon the balance of opposing energies (yin – cooling/nourishing, and yang – warming/active), the strength of organ reserves (qi, blood, fluids) and the movement of body substances in the correct direction.
+From a Chinese medicine perspective, optimal health is perceived as the free and equal circulation of qi, blood and fluids throughout all organs and areas of the body.
+This depends upon the balance of energies (yang – warming/active, metabolic, functional energy, and yin – the energy stored in our organs, tissues and flesh), the strength of organ reserves (qi, blood, fluids) and the movement of body substances in the correct direction.
 When the circulation of qi and blood is impeded, counter flow occurs interfering with normal function further depleting vulnerable organ systems.
 Signs and symptoms of the dysfunction develop and if the situation remains unchecked, illness or disease may result.
 Traditionally it is thought stimulating acupuncture points might help balance, correct counterflow flow of qi and restore more efficient functioning to the organs.

 Acupuncture at Lotus Healing Arts